96olbap/AllNews-app/README.md

 # AllNews-app using News Api

-This project was generated with [Flask framework] version 1.1.4
+This project was generated with [Flask framework] version 1.1.4 and deployed to Heroku

 ## Screenshot
 ![Website](/scrn_shot.png)